The 4th Kavli Symposium on Science Journalism (Austin, Texas – 19–21 February 2018)

-“It was inspiring to witness such a functional, positive, and international professional organization preparing its members for the future,” Vincent McCurley
+“It was inspiring to witness such a functional, positive, and international professional organization preparing its members for the future.”
+Vincent McCurley

-“That kind of openness to serendipitous collaboration is the sign of a healthy and promising community, that is genuinely committed to making good things happen, wherever the opportunities may come from,” Fernando Perez
+“That kind of openness to serendipitous collaboration is the sign of a healthy and promising community that is genuinely committed to making good things happen, wherever the opportunities may come from.”
+Fernando Perez

 “Healthy and promising community, genuinely committed, making good things happen.”

 The digital age and its numerous online tools have tremendously disrupted the classic media industry model and the old forms of publishing.
-Science journalists want to find out how they could further benefit from these continuous evolutions.
-With the goal to always better serve the public.
+Science journalists want to find out how they could further benefit from these continuous evolutions, with the goal to always better serve the public.

 Data mining tools have traditionally been in the hands of computer software companies.
-Could they be turned into the Brave New World for science journalists?
+Could they be turned into a Brave New World for science journalists?
 One of the key questions is how these tools can be applied to science journalists’ current and future needs so that they can look at stories with new angles and broader perspectives.

 The topic and agenda for this symposium, which took place in the heart of Silicon Valley, the cradle of data mining, were developed by the advisory committee under the supervision of the World Federation of Science Journalists.